fujun-liu/gtGraph/README.md

 Some interesting findings:

 1).
 Super large component.
    In both graphs, we find that there exists a super large connected component.
+Here "Graph" represents "Graph2014"

    ![alt tag](https://github.com/fujun-liu/gtGraph/blob/master/largeComponent.png)

-   In fact, our finding is the same as reported in http://webdatacommons.org/hyperlinkgraph/ 2).
+   In fact, our finding is the same as reported in http://webdatacommons.org/hyperlinkgraph/

+2).
 The number of connected components dcrease in log10 scale.
    In the figure below, we count the number of connected components whose sizes are above a certain threshold.
 Note that, the y-axis is log10 based.